https://uk.trip.com/travel-guide/destination/bangkok-191

 Bangkok’s got plenty of places to stay, each district with its own feel—from Sukhumvit’s buzz to the old-world charm near the Grand Palace.
 Whatever your plans, there’s a spot that fits.

-Bangkok Best Time To Visit
+Bangkok Best Time to Visit

 Bangkok Travel Tips

 1. Dress Right for Temples and the Grand Palace When you’re heading to the Grand Palace or temples like Wat Phra Kaew and Wat Pho, keep it modest—cover your shoulders, knees, and ankles.
 Skip sleeveless tops, shorts, or anything tight or see-through.
 Some spots have cover-ups to borrow if you need them.
 If you’re a woman visiting temples, give monks some room - they avoid physical contact due to their vows.
 2. Steer Clear of Strays Watch out for stray dogs, cats, and even monitor lizards lounging in Bangkok’s parks.
 Give them space and don’t tease them for fun.
 3. Respect the Monarchy Thais deeply respect their royal family.
 Avoid saying anything negative about them—it’s a big deal here and could get you into legal trouble.
 4. Head and Feet Etiquette In Thai culture, the head’s considered the highest part of the body, and feet the lowest.
 Don’t touch anyone’s head, and keep your feet from pointing at people or sacred things.
 5. Dodge Scams and Overcharges Be wary of tuk-tuk drivers pitching super-cheap tours or random folks offering help out of the blue.
 Watch for tricks like “the site’s closed” claims, gem deals, or detours to shops.
 Stick with trusted tour operators and double-check details before buying.
 6. Eat Smart on the Streets Street food’s usually fine—just go for busy stalls cooking fresh stuff on the spot.
 Skip anything raw or half-cooked, and stick to bottled water.
 If you’re unsure, peek at how clean and thorough they are with prep.
 7. Know the Drone Rules Flying a drone?
 You’ll need permits from Thailand’s Civil Aviation Authority (CAAT) and the NBTC.
 In Bangkok, some spots—like near airports, palaces, temples, or government buildings—need extra okay from whoever owns the land.
 8. Pack Your Own Tissues Public bathrooms here often don’t have toilet paper, so bring some dry or wet wipes along.
 8. Follow Alcohol Guidelines Alcohol’s sold only during designated windows (typically 11 AM-2 PM and 5 PM-midnight) and not at all on big Buddhist holidays.
 You can’t drink in temples, government spots, or public clinics, and the legal age is 20.
 9. Time Your Travel Smart Bangkok traffic can be a beast during rush hours—think morning and late afternoon.
 Plan around those times if you can to dodge the gridlock.
 10. Thailand Uses the Buddhist Calendar Thailand counts years by the Buddhist calendar—543 years ahead of ours, from Buddha’s Nirvana.
 Translation apps might trip over dates, so double-check.
 11. Check air quality Protect yourself from PM2.5 Bangkok’s air can get hazy with PM2.5 dust—check apps for real-time updates.
 Grab a mask to filter it out, or duck into museums when it spikes.
 Stay safe and enjoy the city’s indoor gems.
 12. Emergency Contact Numbers: Keep emergency numbers handy: 191 (general), 1669 (medical), and 1155 (Tourist Police).
 The "Thailand Tourist Police" app also allows direct reporting.
+13. Complete Thailand’s Digital Arrival Card Before Entry: Starting May 1, 2025, all foreign nationals entering Thailand by air, land, or sea must complete the Thailand Digital Arrival Card (TDAC) electronically at least three days before arrival.
+The TDAC is required for all foreign passport holders, except those transiting without immigration clearance or entering with a Border Pass.
+Register at the Thailand Immigration Bureau’s official website.

 Bangkok Useful Guide